KillzXGaming/Switch-Toolbox/README.md

 In the event that the tool cannot compile, check references.
 All the libraries are stored in Switch-Toolbox/Lib folder.

 - Smash Forge Devs (SMG, Ploaj,  jam1garner, smb123w64gb, etc) for some code ported over.
-Specifically animation stuff, GTX c# implementation, and some rendering.
+Specifically animation stuff and some rendering.
 - Assimp devs for their massive asset library!
 - Wexos (helped figure out a few things, ie format list to assign each attribute)
 - JuPaHe64 for the base 3D renderer.
 - Every File Explorer devs (Gericom) for Yaz0 stuff
 - Exelix for Byaml, Sarc and KCL library
 - Syroot for helpful IO extensions and libraries
-- GDK Chan for some DDS decode methods
+- GDKChan for PICA shaders stuff used with bcres, structs for bcres, and some DDS decode methods
 - AboodXD for some foundation stuff with exelix's SARC library, Wii U (GPU7) and Switch (Tegra X1) textures swizzling, and documentation for GTX, XTX, and BNTX
 - MelonSpeedruns for logo.